Fakerayray/IoT-Home-Security---Access-Control-System/ReadMe.md

 ## Usage

 Once both nodes are running, open a web browser and navigate to the IP address of Node 1.
-The dashboard will display all sensor readings and status updates. [cite\_start]You can toggle the security system on/off or clear active alerts using the buttons at the bottom of the page[cite: 65, 67].
+The dashboard will display all sensor readings and status updates.
+You can toggle the security system on/off or clear active alerts using the buttons at the bottom of the page.